-- 1. The PDP Team is reconvened or, if disbanded, reformed, and should be consulted with regards to the proposed amendments or modifications; - 2.
-The proposed amendments or modifications are posted for public comment for not less than thirty (30) days; - The GNSO Council approves of such amendments or modifications with a SuperMajority Vote of both Houses in favour.
+1. The PDP Team is reconvened or, if disbanded, reformed, and should be consulted with regards to the proposed amendments or modifications;

+2. The proposed amendments or modifications are posted for public comment for not less than thirty (30) days;

-Approved GNSO Council policies that have been adopted by the ICANN Board and have been implemented by ICANN Staff may only be amended by the initiation of a new PDP on the issue.
+3. The GNSO Council approves of such amendments or modifications with a Supermajority implemented by ICANN Staff may only be amended by the initiation of a new PDP on the issue.